MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 ### App's Gradle Dependencies:
 * implementation: is for dependencies that will be used in the application itself
 * testImplementation is for dependencies that are used in unit tests, and
-* androidTestImplementation is for dependencies that are used in instrumentation tests
+* androidTestImplementation is for dependencies that are used in instrumentation tests.
 ### Mockito Unit Test Library:
 ```kotlin
 testImplementation 'org.mockito:mockito-core:3.12.4'